I HAD been taking

 on it, which would have meant the garden being lost to the town for

-Pat died in 2009 without having fulfilled her dream.
+Pat died in 2009 without having achieved her dream.

 ON one of my

 photographic expeditions to the garden while still Web Editor I set out to get some pictures of

 the so-called "jungle" (the overgrown garden) for the NWGS website.

 inside the walls of garden site - not too far in to have been